A model of a power steering mechanism

 - Safety valve

-The steering rack acts on a load modelled by a spring and damper.
+The steering rack acts on the load modeled by the spring and damper.

-Turning the steering wheel causes torsion of the torsion bar between the steering wheel and the rack and pinion gear.
-The rod deformation is converted into a value expressing the displacement of the 4-way valve stem, which connects the hydraulic cylinder cavities to the pressure or drain line, depending on the direction of rotation.
-Between the rotational-mechanical and hydraulic parts of the system is the Gain block, which converts the angle of the torsion bar to the degree of valve opening.
-If the gain of this block is set to 0, the power booster is deactivated.
+Turning the steering wheel causes twisting of the torsion bar mounted between the steering wheel and the gear rack mechanism.
+The deformation of the rod is converted into a value expressing the displacement of the stem of the 4-way valve, which connects the cavities of the hydraulic cylinder to the pressure or drain line, depending on the direction of rotation.
+Between the rotary-mechanical and hydraulic parts of the system there is a "Multiplication by a constant" (Gain) block, which converts the angle of the torsion bar into the degree of valve opening.
+If the gain of this unit is set to 0, the power steering is turned off.

-If the torsion bar deformation exceeds 9 degrees, the steering wheel is rigidly connected to the pinion via mechanical stops mounted parallel to the bar.
-The hydraulic cylinder moves the steering rack, which causes the torsion bar to twist back until the valve returns to the neutral position.
+If the deformation of the torsion bar exceeds 9 degrees, the steering wheel is rigidly connected to the gear through mechanical stops installed parallel to the rod.
+The hydraulic cylinder moves the steering rack, which causes the torsion bar to reverse until the valve returns to the neutral position.

-Let's run the model using command control to get the graphs for the report:
+Let's run the model using command control to get graphs for the report.:

 model_name = "power_assisted_steering_mechanism";